By Lil Mixins Research Staff

 The conclusion was clear: regular exposure to peanuts significantly decreased the likelihood that a baby would develop a peanut allergy.

-If your baby doesn’t have eczema, the message is still the same.
-Early and consistent exposure to allergens dramatically reduces the risk of that allergy developing.
+It doesn’t matter if your baby is high risk because they have eczema or an egg allergy, or if they are low risk, the message is still the same -- early and consistent exposure to allergens dramatically reduces the risk of an allergy developing.

-Hopefully, the details of the LEAP Study are a bit more clear now.
+Hopefully, the details of the LEAP Study are a bit clearer now.
 And if you ever want to read the original study, you can find it in our Parent Resource Center, along with a whole bunch of other useful items.